BLUE HORIZON, BOOK 4

 Cindy face looked concerned.
 “Normally, yes.”

 “I didn’t want to burden you with this just yet, but the customer at your next stop cancelled the delivery to go with a different carrier.
 Merlin was so mad that his hackles were raised talking to the guy, and has threatened a lawsuit on breach of contract.
-Unfortunately, since the Horizon hasn’t already picked up the shipment and started its voyage to them, a contract hasn’t officially gone into effect yet, according to our lawyer Jackson Wyatt.”
+However, according to our lawyer Jackson Wyatt, a contract hasn’t officially gone into effect since the Horizon hasn’t picked up the shipment and started its voyage to them.”
 Cindy sighed and absently brushed an errant strand of hair behind one of her large ears.
-“This means your ship has a bit of downtime and we’ve lost the revenue from that job.
+“This means your ship was to have a bit of downtime and we’ve lost the revenue from that job.
 If Castor agrees to the price of the repair work, Merlin says to take the job.”

 “Don’t joke,” Cindy said with a strange smile.
 “I heard Merlin discussing that very thing with Captain Corwin yesterday afternoon.”